-I am satisfied enough with the level I have reached in all the languages I know.
-None of us is perfect and we can only strive for perfection.
-Learning languages is never-ending and I do not see it in terms of chasing perfection and poring over books, because this is not the point.
-The attempt to learn a language by getting to know the culture and its people is much more relevant for me.
+I am quite satisfied with the level I have reached in each of my languages.
+No one is perfect and we can only strive for perfection.
+The process of learning languages is never-ending and I do not see it in terms of chasing perfection and poring over books, because this is not the point.
+The best attempt to learn a language is by getting to know the culture and its people which is much more relevant for me.

 3. What are some languages you would like to learn in the future?

-Challenges are my nature and lately, I have found Japanese heritage fascinating.
-Without any doubt, it would take me a lot of time to learn a language from a different language family, but the Japanese customs are currently so intriguing to me, that I would like to learn at least the basics.
-Portuguese is charming for me too and sounds similar to my mother tongue - I think the basics would not hurt to be able to order a glass of red wine in Lisbon in a Fado bar.
+I really enjoy a challenge and lately, I have found Japanese heritage fascinating.
+Without a doubt, it would take me a lot of time to learn a language from a different language family, but the Japanese customs are currently so intriguing to me, that I would like to learn at least the basics.
+Portuguese is a charming language and very appealing to me too.
+It sounds similar to my mother tongue - I think learning the basics would be a great start to being able to order a glass of red wine in Lisbon in a Fado bar!

 4. So let’s be honest, what’s the sexiest language?

-We can say that the position of this language has been lost in recent decades.
-We can suppose that its grammar and pronunciation are very complicated.
-We can make fun of the culinary habits of the speakers of this language, but let us not deceive ourselves.
-French is the most sensual language, which hides delightful secrets in every syllable.
-This language and its culture are purely appetizing to me.
+I would say the French language of course.
+Despite the fact that the position of this language has been lost in recent decades.
+French grammar and pronunciation have been proven to be very complicated.
+People can make fun of some of the culinary habits of its local residents, but let us not deceive ourselves.
+French is the most sensual language, that is hiding alluring secrets in every syllable.
+This language, its culture and music are purely appetising to me.

 5. What’s the greatest pleasure you get from speaking so many languages?

 It all depends on political circumstances and whether we will be dealing with phenomena in the future beyond our control.
-Given today's technological progress and the possibility of accessing any language via the internet, new generations will be given new opportunities, but the question is whether they will be able to fulfill their potential in the age of digitalization of everything.
+Given today's technological progress and the possibility of accessing any foreign language via the internet, new generations have new chances to learn, but the question is whether they will be able to fulfil their potential in the age of digitalization.
 Does technology lead us to development?
-I assume so, but if it is used with ahead.
+This is the question that we should ask ourselves as a society.
 History shows that every phenomenon returns after some time.
-I consider the chances of many languages disappearing in a hundred years to be very low.
-Time will tell, but in a hundred years, I will certainly know.
 After all, I want to live a very long time, so in a hundred years I will certainly respond here to your question.
 Please, be patient!